-Be sure to order samples first to ensure that the quality of the products match the quality of your photos.
+Be sure to order samples first to ensure the quality of the products match the quality of your photos.

-How to sell pictures as photo books
+How to sell photography online as photo books

 While you won’t get the best margins with print-on-demand services, it’s a great risk-free way to test demand for your products before you decide to invest upfront.

-While you can list your services in freelance directories like Fiverr and Upwork, or apply to be a Shopify Expert, selling your photography as a service for decent pay usually involves networking locally since you need to be able to travel to meet clients in-person.
+While you can list your services in freelance directories like Fiverr and Upwork, or apply to be a Shopify Expert, selling your photography as a service for decent pay usually involves networking locally, since you need to be able to travel to meet clients in person.

 - Always have business cards handy—you never know when you might meet a potential client (use our free business card generator to create your own).

-- Tidy up your LinkedIn profile, showcase your work, and optimize it for the main photography service you provide (“Event Photographer”, for example).
+- Tidy up your LinkedIn profile, showcase your work, and optimize it for the main photography service you provide (“Event Photographer,” for example).

 - Attend networking events where entrepreneurs and event organizers go—these folks will inevitably have the need for a professional photographer in the future.